BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

 In Gordian Envelope, the `signed` predicate is purely cryptographic — it proves that a specific private key was used to sign specific content.
 Nothing more.
 A signature alone doesn't prove who possesses the key, when signing occurred, or what the signature means.

-To express these facts about a signing event, signers must explicitly attest them using predicates bound to the signature via the double-signing pattern.
+To express these facts about a signing event, signers must explicitly attest them using predicates bound to the signature.
 This BCR:

 1. **Establishes the mental model** — signatures prove keys signed, not identity or intent
-2. **Documents the double-signing pattern** — how to cryptographically bind assertions to signatures
+2. **Documents two signing patterns** — signature-with-assertions (primary) and wrapped signing (for third-party assertions)
 3. **Defines two novel predicates** — `signer` (300) links to the signer's identity; `signedOnBehalfOf` (301) optionally identifies another XID the signer represents
 4. **References XAdES standards** — `xades:ClaimedRole` and `xades:CommitmentType` for additional assertion types